 Important wireless trends for the mid-term include:

-a) The total wireless market and the number of uses for wireless connections will continue to grow, even though market penetration of individual cellphone subscribers is reaching extremely high levels on a global basis.
+a) The total wireless market and the number of uses for wireless connections will continue to grow, even though market penetration of individual cellphone subscribers has reached extremely high levels on a global basis.
 M2M, or machine-to-machine communications, will be a major growth factor.
-Analysts at LM Ericsson forecast 50 billion wirelessly-connected devices by 2020.
+Analysts at Cisco Systems forecast 50 billion wirelessly-connected devices by 2020.

 b) Cellphones will continue to morph into ever more complex, multi-purpose personal communication devices (including the growing use of the cellphone as a financial transaction device).
 Cellphone circuitry will become much more powerful, piggybacking off the revolution in ultra-fast, multi-processor power in handheld game machines.
 The amount of storage in cellphones for data, photos, video and entertainment will continue to increase dramatically.
-Batteries for wireless devices will become much stronger, while chips will become more energy efficient.
+Chips will become more energy efficient.

-c) Although cellphone markets are well established in the U.S. and in major developed nations everywhere, the number of subscribers continues to grow in these countries.
-In the U.S., the newest subscriptions tend to be accounts set up by parents for their children, or accounts for additional personal devices like iPods.
+c) Although cellphone markets are very mature in the U.S. and in major developed nations everywhere, the number of subscriptions continues to grow in these countries.
+In the U.S., the newest subscriptions tend to be accounts set up by parents for their children, or accounts for additional personal devices like iPads.

 d) There is no end to the ways to make money out of wireless devices.
 This trend will be driven by the rapidly growing market for smartphone applications or “apps.”

-f) Security issues such as eavesdropping on Bluetooth conversations, hacking into Wi-Fi networks and viruses spread among cellphones will require more attention and investment from the technology and telecommunications sectors.
+f) Security issues such as eavesdropping on Bluetooth conversations, hacking into Wi-Fi networks and viruses spread among cellphones will require more and more attention and investment from the technology and telecommunications sectors.

 g) RFID (radio frequency ID tags used to track inventory) will continue rapid adoption by manufacturers, logistics centers, shippers and retailers.
-This is thanks largely to an early initiative by Wal-Mart to require its largest suppliers to use RFID to wirelessly transmit data from cases of merchandise.
 Second and third-generation RFID will eliminate most of the disappointments of earlier RFID implementations.

 i) Wireless Sensor Networks (WSNs) will proliferate, providing exciting new ways to gather environmental and industrial data, and to foster home automation and monitoring along with industrial uses.

-j) “Contactless payment” systems, utilizing nearfield communications to wirelessly debit or charge accounts by waving a cellphone at a cash register or vending machine will grow quickly.
+j) “Contactless payment” systems, utilizing near field communication (NFC) to wirelessly debit or charge accounts by waving a cellphone at a cash register or vending machine will grow quickly.

 k) The cellphone industry is relatively immune to dips in the economy, as consumers consider their mobile communications to be as basic a need as transportation.

-m) The Personal Health Internet is about to become widespread, with consumers constantly monitoring their own vital signs and uploading related data to online sites for analysis.
+m) The Personal Health Internet is becoming widespread, with consumers constantly monitoring their own vital signs and uploading related data to online sites for analysis.
 The enormous popularity of products such as the Nike+ Fuelband, that tracks all of a user’s daily activities, will accelerate this trend.